ArthurS1/workshops/README.md

 Learn the fundamentals of blender by :

 * practicing the creation of low poly models
-* animating those models in 3d
+* animating models in 3d
-* exporting them unreal engine or unity 3d

 ## 🔨 Neovim Configuration